 North CA, Sacramento Valley, Santa Cruz, Contra Costa & Alameda counties

 Kalin became an equine enthusiast as a child living amidst the sheep farms in Southern New Zealand, leading to her later working at a pack outfit in the Southern High Sierras.
-A student of martial arts and yoga, Kalin's interest in Eastern medicine has developed over more than 25years, leading her to combine her passions and become an Equine Acupressure Practitioner. t She began practitioner training in 2012 and holds her certificate from Tallgrass to supplement her Natural Horsemanship practice.
-Her goal with acupressure is to enhance the flow of energetics between Eastern and Western Medicine.
-She believes the practice of TCM can help both disciplines achieve their purpose by allowing and supporting the essential energy flow of well-being.
+As a student of martial arts and yoga, Kalin's interest in Eastern medicine has developed over more than 25 years, leading her to combine her passions and become an Equine Acupressure Practitioner.
+She began practitioner training in 2012 and holds her certificate from Tallgrass.

-Kalin's services are intended to help horses heal themselves along with proper holistic veterinary care.
+Her services are intended to help horses heal themselves along with proper holistic veterinary care.
 She continues her studies attending workshops on TCM and equine health.
-She often include the use of Photonic Red Light Therapy to the point work for added positive effects on cellular energy and metabolic processes.
+Furthermore, she often includes the use of Photonic Red Light Therapy to the point work for added positive effects on cellular energy and metabolic processes.
 Kalin never tires of seeing the reactions of both horse and owner when the energetic pathways begin to flow.